Ringspo is reader supported

 As well as a higher price paid, the other big advantage that working directly with is that you get the money for the ring straight away – no waiting around for an auction to run its course.

-Our recommended diamond specialist is Alon Mor at ‘The Diamond Oak‘ – a third generation New York based diamond dealer who quoted $2300 – $2500 for the stone on its own – significantly higher than the other options.
+I requested a price quote from Alon Mor at ‘The Diamond Oak‘ – a third generation New York based diamond dealer who quoted $2300 – $2500 for the stone on its own – significantly higher than the other options.

 The reason he is able to offer more is because he knows the true value of the stone and what it will be worth in its next life when it is used in another piece of jewelry.

 Plus, as he isn’t acting as a middle-man, he doesn’t need to bid low in order to ensure it make business sense for him.

 The difficulty with a specialist is that they may only be able to buy a small number of items each month, or they may be very specific in what they buy.
 In those cases, it’s

 Where To Sell Your Diamond Ring For The Most Money